Deion Sanders: Media appearances and pop culture fame

-In January 1995, Sanders became the official spokesman of the Sega Sports line of video games.
+In January 1995, Sanders became the spokesman for the Sega Sports line of video games.
 Sanders has also appeared in television commercials for such companies as Nike, Pepsi, Burger King, Pizza Hut and American Express.
 These included a Road Runner Pepsi ad, with Sanders as the Road Runner with Wile E. Coyote targeting him, and a Pizza Hut commercial in which he appeared with Dallas Cowboys owner Jerry Jones.
 He also makes a cameo as himself in the film Celtic Pride.

-After retiring from the NFL in 2001, Sanders worked as a pre-game commentator for CBS' The NFL Today until 2004, when contract negotiations failed.
+After retiring from the NFL in 2001, Sanders worked as a pregame commentator for CBS' The NFL Today until 2004, when contract negotiations failed.
 Sanders turned down a 30% salary increase demanding to be paid $2.5 million, the highest of any NFL TV analyst.
 He was replaced by Shannon Sharpe.
 During Sanders' run, he participated in several sketches.
 The first was "Primetime and 21st", a mock street corner where Sanders (not yet a regular panelist) would give his opinions.
 Another one was his "Sanders Claus" persona, one of numerous sketches that involved young kids in football jerseys, representing NFL players, receiving a sarcastic gift from Sanders.
 Sanders actually debuted as "Sanders Claus" in a set of Nike commercials.

 Sanders frequently made guest appearances on ESPN, especially on the ESPN Radio Dallas affiliate, and briefly hosted a show called The New American Sportsman.
 He also hosted the 2002 Miss USA pageant.

-Sanders also was co-host of the 2004 GMA Dove Awards broadcast, taped in late April 2004, and slated for air on UPN in May 2004.
-When negotiations with fellow Viacom property CBS failed (see above) two weeks before the broadcast, and he signed a deal with ESPN, UPN promptly canceled the broadcast, and the show aired on the i Network in December 2004 (both UPN and CBS are now owned by CBS Corporation).
+Sanders co-hosted the 2004 GMA Dove Awards broadcast, taped in late April 2004, and slated for air on UPN in May 2004.
+When negotiations with fellow Viacom property The NFL Today failed two weeks before the broadcast, and he signed a deal with ESPN, UPN promptly canceled the broadcast, and the show aired on the i Network in December 2004 (both UPN and CBS are owned by CBS Corporation).